Cornelis Schrijver: Naval construction

 During his lifetime the rivalry between the British designers in the Amsterdam admiralty shipyard—championed by Schrijver—and the Dutch superintendents of the other admiralty yards became a heated controversy.
 Schrijver was by then a respected lieutenant-admiral who had a close political relationship with the new stadtholder and Admiraal Generaal of all the Dutch provinces, William IV, Prince of Orange, who came to power at the end of the Second Stadtholderless Period, and acted as his adviser in a number of reforms of the Dutch navy that remained still-born due to obstruction of the Dutch shipwrights and the untimely death of William in 1751.
 Schrijver gave vent to his frustrations with the state of Dutch naval construction in an article in the periodical Boekzael der geleerde waerelt, published in 1755, in which he proposed to translate the French and British naval regulations, and several foreign technical works on the theory of naval construction.

 This article was formulated in such confrontational terms that it caused a furor in Dutch naval circles.
 Several shipwrights from other admiralty shipyards published polemical pamphlets, in which they showed—for the first time, because previously they had considered this proprietary information—that they too used technical drawings and even towing experiments in ship model basins to improve the hydrodynamic characteristics of ships.
 In other words, the Dutch shipbuilders were not as "backward" as Schrijver—and historians like Johannes Cornelis de Jonge—have asserted.

 The "bad" performance of Dutch ships was a consequence of a basic constraint on Dutch ship design: the draft could not go over certain depths, because the shallowness—in the days before large scale dredging—of the Dutch coastal and river waterways made that impossible.
 Ingenious constructions like ship camels brought only limited relief.
 As the Dutch still needed to construct big ships of the line to compete with foreign navies, they had to use broad and flat-bottomed designs, and these were hydro-dynamically penalized.
 No amount of foreign technical innovation could remedy that.
 Like the other admiralty shipyards, the Amsterdam yard, under British management, could not evade this restriction.

 Other controversies

-Schrijver had, to put it mildly, a "difficult character" and a sharp tongue and pen, which did not make him popular among his colleagues, and especially his "enemies."
-His polemical approach often hindered him more in his attempts to promote reforms, however well-intentioned and thought-out they may have been, than that it helped him achieve his goals.
+Schrijver's character was described as difficult which did not make him popular among his colleagues.
+His polemical approach often hindered him in his attempts to promote reforms, however well-intentioned and thought-out they may have been, than that it helped him achieve his goals.
 In his final years Schrijver published a number of polemical works: